KITmetricslab/covid19-forecast-hub-de/README.md

 Currently we are focussing on forecasts of 1 through 130 day-ahead incident and cumulative deaths, 1 through 20 week-ahead incident and cumulative deaths.
 Otherwise we follow the principles outlined [here](https://github.com/reichlab/covid19-forecast-hub#what-forecasts-we-are-tracking-and-for-which-locations) for the US COVID19 forecast hub.

+Note that unlike the US hub we also allow for `-1 wk ahead <target>`, `0 wk ahead <target>`, `-1 day ahead <target>` and `0 day ahead <target>` which, if they have already been observed (this may or may not be the case for 0 wk ahead) are assigned `type = "observed"`.
+We decided to include this as there is more heterogeneity concerning the ground truths used by different teams.
+By also storing the last observed values as provided by teams it becomes easier to spot such differences.

 ## Contents of the repository

 The main contents of the repository are currently the following: